 MicroComb is a nice addition and can be used as a guide when shaving.
 On the backside, there is a precision trimmer that works amazingly well for those hard-to-reach areas.

-Rotating head helps in keeping the razor follow the lines of your face, while the vibrating handle is something you do not meet every day on this type of products.
+Rotating head helps in keeping the razor follow the lines of your face, while the vibrating handle is something you do not meet every day on this type of product.

 However, besides massaging your face when shaving, it doesn’t have any particularly useful purpose.
 Furthermore, it’s very slippery and therefore easy to drop and break.